Actor Philip Seymour Hoffman dead of suspected drug overdose

 New York Mayor Bill de Blasio said via Twitter: "Saddened by Philip Seymour Hoffman's tragic and untimely passing.
 Today New York mourns the loss of one of stage and screen's greats."

-(Reporting by Victoria Cavaliere and Chris Michaud; additional reporting by Alex Dobuzinskis, Piya Sinha Roy and Mary Milliken in Los Angeles and Angela Moon and Chris Francescani in New York; Editing by Cynthia Johnston, Dan Grebler, Leslie Adler and Eric Walsh)
+(Reporting by Victoria Cavaliere and Chris Michaud; additional reporting by Piya Sinha Roy and Mary Milliken in Los Angeles and Angela Moon and Chris Francescani in New York; Editing by Cynthia Johnston, Dan Grebler and Leslie Adler)